BBBase-EHeresy/PPPub/docs/forces_of_evil/the_serpent_horde.md

 - **Steely Nerve (ACTIVE)**

-Watchers of Kama receive a bonus of +2 to any Courage test they must u make for charging an enemy with the'lerror special rule.
-Additionally,,^ Watchers of Kama receive a bonus of +2 to their Courage when models with the Blades of the Dead special rule make Strikes against them.
+Watchers of Kama receive a bonus of +2 to any Courage test they must make for charging an enemy with the Terror special rule.
+Additionally, Watchers of Kama receive a bonus of +2 to their Courage when models with the Blades of the Dead special rule make Strikes against them.

 </div>